Fohdeesha/lab-docu/docs/perc.md

 racadm set system.thermalsettings.ThirdPartyPCIFanResponse 1
 ```

->Note: This information was collected from the Dell White Paper "Disabling a Third-Party PCIe Card Cooling Response with Dell PowerEdge Servers" which can be referenced here: https://fohdeesha.com/data/other/perc/ThirdPartyPCIFanResponse.pdf .
+>Note: The above commands were pulled from the following Dell White Paper: [Disabling a Third-Party PCIe Card Cooling Response with Dell PowerEdge Servers](https://fohdeesha.com/data/other/perc/ThirdPartyPCIFanResponse.pdf)

 ## Extra: Revision Info & Part Numbers
 The main difference between the B0 and D1 revisions is the D1 will link at PCIe 3.0 speeds, instead of PCIe 2.0.
 This will almost certainly never cause a bottleneck unless you have every SAS port on the card connected to very fast SSDs that all get hammered at the same time.
 Even then, you're likely to reach the card's processor limitations before the bus bandwidth limit.
 The difference with the *P* cards (H710P) is more cache (1GB vs 512MB), but this is totally irrelevant when running the card flashed to IT mode as the cache is not used.

 Regardless, since they're the same price used, you may as well grab the D1 revision.
 Note that many ebay sellers just stick popular part numbers in the listing title, so try to verify in the actual auction images that the label states the correct part number.
 Note that most sellers omit the leading `0` so you'll get more results doing the same:

 **H710 B0 Full Size Part Numbers:**
 - These full size cards are still $$$ for some reason
 - Unless you already have one just buy an actual LSI card for half the price
 - 017MXW

 **H710 D1 Full Size Part Numbers:**
 - These full size cards are still $$$ for some reason
 - Unless you already have one just buy an actual LSI card for half the price
 - 0PX45J

 **H710P B0 Full Size Part Numbers:**
 - These full size cards are still $$$ for some reason
 - Unless you already have one just buy an actual LSI card for half the price
 - 0V9RNC

 **H710P D1 Full Size Part Numbers:**
 - These full size cards are still $$$ for some reason
 - Unless you already have one just buy an actual LSI card for half the price
 - 07GCGT

 **H810 B0 Full Size Part Numbers:**
 - These full size cards are still $$$ for some reason
 - Unless you already have one just buy an actual LSI card for half the price
 - 0HVCWY

 **H810 D1 Full Size Part Numbers:**
 - These full size cards are still $$$ for some reason
 - Unless you already have one just buy an actual LSI card for half the price
 - 0NDD93

 **H710 B0 Mini Part Numbers:**
 - 0MCR5X
 - 0FRH64

 **H710 D1 Mini Part Numbers:**
 - 05CT6D

 **H710 D1 Mini For Blades Part Numbers:**
 - 062P9H

 **H710P B0 Mini Part Numbers:**
 - 0TTVVV
 - 0N3V6G

 **H710P D1 Mini Part Numbers:**
 - 0TY8F9

 **Unknown:**
 - 0PK2W9

 ### Contributing:
 The markdown source for these guides is hosted on [**my Github repo.**](https://github.com/Fohdeesha/lab-docu) If you have any suggested changes or additions feel free to submit a pull request.